 In September 2020, the tribe opened sports betting at the two casino locations in partnership with famed sports betting brand William Hill.
-At Turtle Creek, the Onyx Sports Book by William Hill opened in September 2020 with a sports bar feel.
+At Turtle Creek, the Onyx Sports Book opened in September 2020 with a sports bar feel.
 At Leelanau Sands, a satellite location featuring sports betting kiosks opened up the road.

 In August 2021, the William Hill brand changed to Caesars Sportsbook and Casino.